dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

            0022FE28    00000000
 ```

-`push eax`
-The address of the "cmd\0" string is pushed on the stack and overwrites the previous trash there.
+`push eax` pushes the address of the "cmd\0" string is pushed on the stack and overwrites the previous trash there.
 ```
        Addr        Value      Ascii
 ESP -> 0022FE1C    0022FE20